This post may contain affiliate links. Please see my disclosure policy

 Olive Garden Minestrone Soup is super easy to make.

-5. Once that is boiling you throw in most of the rest of the ingredients.
-The white beans, kidney beans, green beans, seasonings and even the pasta goes in.
+- Once that is boiling, mix in the white beans, kidney beans, green beans, Italian seasoning, and the pasta.

-7. During the last couple minutes you throw in the spinach to let it wilt it and then season with salt and pepper.
-That is it.
+- During the last couple minutes you throw in the spinach to let it wilt it and then season with salt and pepper.

-Minestrone Soup is a super hearty and filling soup.
+Olive Garden Minestrone Soup is a hearty and filling soup.
 It is super flexible too; use whatever veggies you have in your fridge or even in your freezer.
 It is a great way to up the last little bit of something.
-I used small shell pasta, but you can use rotini or penne or even macaroni if that is what you have.
-The beans are pretty flexible too, so use what you have.

 This is such a hearty and filling soup that you never feel guilty eating.
 It is full of healthy vegetables so you are getting tons of nutrients in such a tasty way.
 You could even add in ground beef if you want, I have seen minestrone with meat plenty of times.
 Such an easy dinner you can make even on busy nights that will definitely warm you up!